Introductory Mathematics

 Duration 12-18 months *

-* Duration times can vary talk to your student success coach for more information.Total Units 16 Units
+*Duration times can vary, talk to your advisor for more information.Total Units 16 Units

 - Bachelor's degree or higher from an accredited institution

-- One of the following valid California teaching credentials:
+- One of the following valid, unexpired, California teaching credentials:

 - Multiple Subject